Mechamod/Galopp-Merger/README.md

 - Improvement ideas (Only theoretically)

 ### Contents
-The contents of this repository are organized as...:
+The contents of this repository are organized like:

   - galopp-scraper.py: Scrapes the races in a given range of id's and saves them into multiple csv files (Why?
 See the _Notes_ folder)
   - galopp-merger.py: Merges the different csv files into one